IBM-Blockchain-Starter-Kit/build-lib/README.md

 ## Unit tests

 Make sure you have installed [jq](https://stedolan.github.io/jq/download/) before attempting to run the test cases on your local system.
-You should also have bash 4 or a later version installed on your system.
-If running tests on macOS, you can use Homebrew to upgrade bash: `brew update && brew install bash`.

 This project is tested using Bats when making pull requests.